Chains of nanoparticles for flat-band emission and lasing: Abstract

 \section{Abstract}

 { Controlling light–matter interactions is central to photonic technologies ranging from lasers to optical information processing.
-Suitably designed photonic structures give rise to flat (dispersionless) bands, where the density of states diverges, and group velocity goes to zero, allowing light localization.
-These properties make flat bands attractive for lasing; however, designing photonic structures supporting flat bands suitable for lasing is challenging.
-Here, we introduce nanoparticle chain lattices.
-These chain geometries provide long-range coupled systems that support, at predictable wavelengths, bands that are totally flat and extend over the full angular range.
-We demonstrate lasing in the transverse-magnetic (TM) mode of single chains of nanoparticles and explain the transition from flat-band lasing to the single-mode normal-incidence ($\Gamma$-point) lasing as the number of chains is increased.
+Suitably designed photonic structures give rise to flat bands, where the density of states diverges, and group velocity goes to zero, allowing light localization.
+These properties make flat bands attractive for lasing; however, designing photonic structures supporting flat bands is challenging.
+Here, we introduce long-ranged coupled chains of nanoparticles that support totally flat bands extending over the full angular range.
+We demonstrate flat-band lasing in single chains and explain the transition to $\Gamma$-point lasing as the number of chains is increased.
 Moreover, we show partially coherent emission from square and triangular two-dimensional chain lattices.
 The excited modes depend on the pump power and polarization.
-Our results establish chain lattices as a versatile platform for exploring flat band lasing and suggest new routes toward narrowband, linearly polarized, and bright light sources with tailored coherence. }
+Our results establish chain lattices as a versatile platform for exploring flat band-lasing and suggest new routes toward narrowband, linearly polarized, and bright light sources with tailored coherence.\\ \textbf{Keywords:} flat bands, plasmonics, nanoparticle arrays, lasing }